cmake-basis/BASIS/doc/howto/configure-project.rst

 =======

-Headers will be part of the public API of a project if they are placed in modulename/include/myheader.hpp If headers are placed in src in a module of a toplevel project, how can we make sure the include paths still work correctly?
+Headers will be part of the public API of a project if they are placed in ``<module>/include/<module>/myheader.hpp``.
+Notice the recommended "stuttered" module name that helps prevent the collision of header file names.

+If headers are placed in src in a module of a toplevel project, how can we make sure the include paths still work correctly?

-I know they will work if the headers are placed in but what if they are in modulename/src/myheader.hpp
+I know they will work if the headers are placed in but what if they are in ``modulename/src/myheader.hpp``?

 Header files should be in ``modulename/include/toplevelproject/myheader.hpp`` if the module is an